 Remember, when you show a genuine interest in others, they’ll find you interesting (Chapter 4 Millionaire Marketing on a Shoestring Budget).

 How often have you seen LinkedIn’s generic invitation land in your LinkedIn inbox?
 Do you ignore it or do you engage?
 Do you take the time to personalize an invitation before you hit “connect?”
-Please share your comments in the section below because I’d love to hear from you.
-Thanks a million!
+Please drop me a line and let me know because I’d love to hear from you.
+Thanks a million and here’s to your sweet success!